nus-cs2103-AY2021S1/ip/docs/README.md

 ```

 ### Deleting tasks : `delete`
-Deletes a task from the current list.
+Deletes a task(or tasks) from the current list.

-Format : `delete NUMBER`
+Format : `delete NUMBER...`

 Example of usage :
 ```